Fox-ML-infrastructure/FoxML_Core/DOCS/03_technical/implementation/PARALLEL_EXECUTION.md

 **NEW (2025-12-12)**: GPU acceleration is now enabled for target ranking and feature selection in addition to parallel execution.
 LightGBM, XGBoost, and CatBoost automatically use GPU when available, providing 10-50x speedup on large datasets.

+**NEW (2025-12-20)**: Unified threading utilities from `TRAINING/common/threads.py` are now used across all models in feature selection and target ranking.
+This provides GPU-aware thread management (automatically limits CPU threads when GPU is enabled) and optimal OMP/MKL thread allocation based on model family type.

 ## Architecture

 ### Components